 I reckon we walked about 2 miles.
-Dorothy is nearly three and did it all.on foot!
-I’m sure she was tired and I’m sure her little.legs were aching but she was so in love with everything that she didn’t seem to notice.
+Dorothy was nearly three and did it all on foot!
+I’m sure she was tired and I’m sure her little legs were aching but she was so in love with everything that she didn’t seem to notice.

 There were tantrums at home time, naturally.
 For once I don’t blame Dottie for kicking and screaming.
 I didn’t want to go either.

-It’s worth it 😊 The Lanterns is worth the drive, it’s worth the cost and it’s worth the disrupted bedtime!
-It’s worth it.
+It’s worth it?
+The Lanterns is worth the drive, it’s worth the cost and it’s worth the disrupted bedtime!
+It’s definitely worth it.